Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Introduction

 In this paper, to tackle these problems with only image-level labels available.
 We propose a two-stage background suppression and foreground alignment framework for few-shot fine-grained recognition, which can be trained in an end-to-end manner.
 As shown in Fig.~\ref{fig:network}, the proposed method mainly consists of four modules: a feature extractor, a Background Activation Suppression (BAS) module, a Foreground Object Alignment (FOA) module, and a Local to Local (L2L) similarity metric.
 Firstly, a feature extractor is used to extract the features for subsequent matching and localization learning.
-The BAS aims to generate a foreground mask map for localization based on the activation maps, since the position in the activation map with a higher value are often where the interesting parts are located.
+The BAS aims to generate a foreground mask map for localization based on the activation maps since the position in the activation map with a higher value are often where the interesting parts are located.
 Specifically, without adding extra trainable parameters, we only process the feature map to generate object location coordinates, and the BAS is supervised by the global classification loss.
 With the help of the generated bounding box information, we further obtained the finer scale of the object image by cropping and zooming in to remove the cluttered background.
-Different from the conventional method, we incorporate both the original images and the refined ones obtained by BAS into the model for learning, which can effectively alleviate the data scarcity issue of FSL.
+Different from the conventional method, we incorporate both the original images and the refined ones obtained by BAS into the model for learning, which can effectively generate fine-grained tailored representations for few-shot recognition.
 Secondly, following DN4~\cite{li2019revisiting}, we use local descriptors to avoid losing spatial information and subtle features.
 Thus, to alleviate the misalignment between the support image and the query image in the embedding space due to variations in the scale, position, and posture of the foreground objects in the image, an object-aware FOA is introduced to transform support features with respect to query features by calculating a semantic correlation matrix.
 Thirdly, we propose an L2L similarity metric to measure the local similarity between the aligned spatial features of a given pair of samples.
 Experiments show that the best results are obtained by combining the similarity of raw and refined support-query pairs.
 Extensive experiments on three common benchmarks (\ie, CUB-$200$-$2011$~\cite{wah2011caltech}, StanfordDogs~\cite{khosla2011novel}, and StanfordCars~\cite{krause20133d}) confirm the effectiveness of the proposed method.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a two-stage background suppression and foreground alignment framework to address the FS-FGR task.
-The proposed framework can be optimized in an end-to-end manner with only the image-level label available. \item We reveal two crucial points to improve the performance of the FS-FGR task, \ie, weakening background disturbance and aligning foreground response.
-Accordingly, the Background Activation Suppression, the Foreground Object Alignment, and the Local to Local similarity metric are developed to achieve the above goals, respectively. \item Extensive experiments on three popular fine-grained datasets demonstrate that our approach achieves the state-of-the-art performance under $5$-way $1$-shot and $5$-way $5$-shot settings. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We empirically reveal two crucial points to significantly improve the performance of the FS-FGR task, \ie, weakening background disturbance and aligning foreground response. \item We develop a novel two-stage weakly-supervised framework to address the FS-FGR task in a meta-learning fashion.
+The proposed paradigm can be optimized in an end-to-end manner with only the image-level label available. \item Three well-designed modules are instantiated in our framework to achieve the background suppression and foreground alignment, \ie, background activation suppression module, foreground object alignment module, and local-to-local similarity metric. \item We conduct comprehensive experiments on three popular fine-grained datasets, and our proposed model achieves state-of-the-art performance.
+On basis of the empirical evaluation of these datasets, we also provide insights for the elegant implementation of our solution. \end{itemize}